Lillinator/navigation-menu-modifier/README.md

+# THIS COMPONENT HAS BEEN SUPERCEDED BY THE NAVIGATION MENU DISPLAY CONTROL THEME COMPONENT: https://github.com/Lillinator/navigation-menu-display-control

-# Discourse navigation menu modifier
+## Discourse navigation menu modifier

 This theme component allows various customization of the Discourse forum sidebar navigation menu sections and properties.
 Thanks to @Nathank and @Don for code contributions.

 This component can do the following: